 Additionally, we are finding comfort in those simple things we might have easily cast aside had we not been sequestered to life indoors.
 Reading physical books.
 Learning to cook new dishes.
 Playing board games.

-In this regard, there are a number of indoor activities kids can explore, with one really fun and creative option being the scavenger hunt.
+In this regard, there are a number of ways to engage kids at home, with one really fun and creative option being the scavenger hunt (or arg, treasure hunt).
 Sure, hide and seek is great, and “I spy” can keep everyone busy, but there is something about the scavenger hunt that really gets kids going.
 Perhaps it’s the “treasure-seeking” or the overall quest-like nature.

-For some, it might be the clues and clue-giving!
+For some, it might be the rhyming clues and hint-giving!